ayrat555/fang/README.md

 #### Blocking feature

-You can use use `SleepParams` to confugure sleep values:
+You can use use `SleepParams` to configure sleep values:

 ```rust
 pub struct SleepParams {